 The Digital Service Fellows AmeriCorps Program is a collaborative initiative between the School District of Philadelphia and Communities In Schools of Philadelphia.
 It is part of the Urban Technology Project.

 How To Apply

-All interested candidates must submit the 2016 - 2017 DSF AmeriCorps application as soon as possible.
-Applications are accepted on a rolling basis, but we are seeking to make final decisions by the end of June 2016.
+All interested candidates must submit the 2018 - 2019 DSF AmeriCorps application as soon as possible.
+Applications are accepted on a rolling basis, but we make final decisions for this program year by May 31st, 2018.

 The DSF program fulfills its mission to empower communities through a combination of technology apprenticeship and direct service.
 As Digital Service Fellows learn new technology skills, they pass on these skills to students, teachers, staff and other members of their communities.

 DSFs serve in the School District for a full year under the direct mentorship of I.T. professionals and learn most of their technology skills on the job.
 This model is a win-win for Fellows, mentors and for Philadelphia schools.
 DSFs learn the ins and outs of the I.T. field; mentors receive daily assistance in executing the duties of their job; and schools benefit from much needed technical support.